camwestwood/xapi/vocabulary.md

 <a name="activity-types"></a>
 ### 3.1 Activity Types
 The following are types of the [Activity Definition Object](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#activity-definition).
 Activity types may have use the [subtype extension]() to further indicate the sub-type of this activity.
+Some examples sub-types are included here, however, sub-types are not part of the spec.
+Therefore, list is not exhaustive and it is the responsibility of the plugin to define the sub-type.
+Since the vendors do not own the IRI, these subtypes use a Jisc namespace - but not http:/xapi.jisc.ac.uk.

 Example:
 ``` javascript